 Day 3 – The Golden Circle and South Coast

 The Golden Circle is famous for doing a full loop around the South Coast.
 You’ll also pass by some of Iceland’s most notable attractions and scenery.
+If you don’t want to drive, enjoy a Golden Circle Tour so you can relax!

 Today you’ll have the pleasure of seeing various places that are bucket list items for a reason.
 Starting off with Seljalandsfoss.
 This is a spectacular waterfall that drops 60 meters from a cliff.